Hockey Stick Buying Guide

 Short (Below the chin):

 Shorter hockey sticks are likely used by players with good stickhandling.
-Using a short stick makes it a bit easier to move the puck around because the stick will be lighter (less material), and a shorter stick is easier to move around the body.
+Using a short stick makes it easier to move the puck around because the stick is lighter, and a shorter stick is easier to maneuver around the body.

 Average (Below the nose):

-With an average length stick, you can still easily handle the puck, and also make poke checks, intercept passes, and hammer off a slapshot.
+With an average-length stick, you can still handle the puck easily, as well as make poke checks, intercept passes, and take powerful slapshots.

 Long (Above the nose):

-A long stick gives you a better reach for poke checks and pass interceptions while providing more power on slapshots.
-Defensemen prefer longer sticks as they can really benefit from those advantages on the ice.
+A long stick gives you better reach for poke checks and pass interceptions while providing more power on slapshots.
+Defensemen often prefer longer sticks for these advantages on the ice.

 How do we measure hockey stick length?